6/16 磐田戦 MATCH PREVIEW & INTERVIEW<br />

 <Last Match・Sagan Tosu Review>

-A perfect chance has just fallen in front of us.
+A perfect chance has just fallen in front of me.
 The blue and red center back was only thinking about shooting.

 The ball, shot powerfully with the right foot, hit the near side and slammed into the bar, bouncing once before piercing the goal net.
 In the 11th minute of the match, it seemed like a good time to score the opening goal.